PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 To get our own utilities to work like the standard Linux commands, we need to do the following:

 + create a directory to store them
-+ give each utility owner permissions to be executed
++ give each utility the permissions to be executed
-+ update the PATH so that our utilities will be found
++ update the PATH so that the utilities will be found

 ### Create a my-utilities directory